hotosm/fmtm/docs/DEV-2.-Backend.md

 The FMTM uses ODK Central to store ODK data.

 - By default, the docker setup includes a Central server.
-- Add an admin user, with the user (email) and password you included in `.env`:
+- Add an admin user with the email and password you included in `.env`:
   `docker compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-create` `docker-compose exec central odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-promote`